 Food: Do you have food sensitivities or a diet you’re trying to maintain?
 Vegetarian?
 Gluten-Free?
 Dairy-Free?
 If you have any dietary restrictions, make sure to read through the Room & Board section of the Employer Profiles to see if they accommodate.
 If it’s not clear, ask.
 And be realistic.
-Going into a season with the hope that you’ll just “make it work” when the employer states that they can’t accommodate special dietary needs and you’re going to be a long drive from the nearest large grocery could be setting yourself up for failure.
+Going into a season with the hope that you’ll just “make it work” when the employer states that they can’t accommodate special dietary needs, could be setting yourself up for failure.
 Not good for you or the employer.

-Housing situations: Many seasonal work employers do offer some type of housing ,and it ranges from dorm-style, to cabins, to wall tents, to trailers, and more.
+Housing situations: Many seasonal employers offer some type of housing, and it ranges from dorm-style to cabins, to wall tents, to trailers, and more.
 Much of the time you’ll be sharing a bedroom with someone.
 Some employers have private rooms, but you’ll share bathrooms and common spaces.
 Some employers do have private housing.
 Some can only accommodate single people, and others can accommodate couples.
 Have a pet you want to bring along?
-Employee housing that allows pets is less common, but there are some.
+Employee housing that allows pets are less common, but there are a few.
 Again, the Room & Board section of the Profile will provide a lot of these details.
 Ask the hiring manager or HR contact if you can’t find the info you need to make your decision.

 - Like to chat up new people and hear how their vacations are going?
 There are plenty of entry-level guest service positions where you deal directly with guests – in restaurants, resorts, outdoor adventure companies, etc.